ZachHandley/AppwriteUtils/README.md

 ### Changelog

+- 0.9.981: Made `documentExists` check for the attribute types in the collection due to running into too many problems with arrays
+- 0.9.98: Added `[arr]` or `[Arr]` arguments to converters.
+If you use this value anywhere in the converter string, it will process the value as the array it is (if it is one), otherwise it will run the converter over the mapped array (if it is one)
 - 0.9.96: Update to `safeParseDate`, it wasn't parsing dates very safely...
 - 0.9.95: Fixed a context issue with updating documents in their afterActions using their created data
 - 0.9.94: Added a bunch of different splitting functions for more fine-grained control and updated how the `trySplitByDifferentSeparators` works to fix the logic.
 Added converters are above.
 Also made it so converters and validation actions can take arrays for the item, because why not.